-Parkland to buy Chevron’s Canadian refining, marketing business in $1.46-billion deal
+Parkland to buy Chevron’s Canadian refining business in $1.5-billion deal

-Parkland Fuel Corp. said it is buying Chevron Corp.’s Canadian oil refining and marketing business for $1.46-billion, marking yet another big acquisition of foreign-owned energy assets by a domestic player.
+Parkland Fuel Corp. is buying Chevron Corp.’s Canadian oil refining and marketing business for nearly $1.5-billion, marking yet another big acquisition of foreign-owned energy assets by a domestic player.

-Follow @the_Jeff_Joneson Twitter:
+Follow us on Twitter: @KellyCryderman, @the_Jeff_Jones

 - Chevron Corp$105.68-0.49(-0.46%)